+When preparing this report, REN referred to the Portuguese Institute of Corporate Governance Code, approved in 2018, and reviewed in 2023, available on REN website, as well as its rules of interpretation, available at the same address.
 Pursuant to Article 29-H(1)(n) of the Securities Code, as it stands, a statement shall be included on the acceptance of the Corporate Governance Code to which the issuer is subject, stating any divergence from the said code and the reasons for the divergence.

-In accordance with Regulation 4/2013, in conjunction with the Corporate Governance Code of the Portuguese Institute of Corporate Governance and its respective interpretative rules, the information submitted should include, for each recommendation:
+In accordance with Regulation 4/2013, in conjunction with the Corporate Governance Code of the Portuguese Institute of Corporate Governance, the information submitted should include, for each recommendation:

-- a) Information that enables the verification of compliance with the recommendation or referring to the part of the report where the issue is discussed in detail (chapter, title, paragraph, page); - b) Grounds for the potential non-compliance or partial compliance thereof (i.e. compliance with only part of the sub-recommendations, where applicable); and - c) In the event of non-compliance or partial compliance (i.e. compliance with only part of the sub-recommendations, where applicable), the details of any alternative mechanism adopted by the company for the purpose of pursuing the same objective of the recommendation, in this case, the company's judgment as to the existence of equivalence to compliance may be included.
+- a) Information that enables the verification of compliance with the recommendation or referring to the part of the report where the issue is discussed in detail (chapter, title, paragraph, page); - b) Grounds for the potential noncompliance or partial compliance thereof (i.e., compliance with only part of the sub-recommendations, where applicable); and c) In the event of non-compliance or partial compliance (i.e., compliance with only part of the sub-recommendations, where applicable), the details of any alternative mechanism adopted by the company for the purpose of pursuing the same objective of the recommendation, in this case, the company's judgment as to the existence of equivalence to compliance may be included.

-As mentioned above.
-REN took the decision to adopt all recommendations laid out in the IPCG Code.
+As mentioned above, REN took the decision to adopt all recommendations laid out in the IPCG Code.

-Therefore, REN hereby declares that it fully adopts all the abovementioned Portuguese Institute of Corporate Governance recommendations on corporate governance matters laid down in said Code, except for Recommendation IV.1.2., which is not adopted for the reasons described below, Recommendations III.2., III.6., IV.2.5., VI.2.10., VI.3.3..
-VI.3.4. and VII.9.. which are not applicable to REN, and Recommendation III.3., which should be considered materially adopted taking into account the explanation included below.
+Therefore, REN hereby declares that it fully adopts all the abovementioned Portuguese Institute of Corporate Governance recommendations on corporate governance matters laid down in said Code, except for Recommendation IV.1.2., which is not adopted for the reasons described below, Recommendations III.2., III.6., IV.2.5., VI.2.10., VI.
+3.3., and VI.3.4., which are not applicable to REN, and Recommendation III.
+3., which should be considered materially adopted taking into account the explanation included below.